javierpb275/movie-app/README.md

 This component displays a list of MovieCardComponent by looping through a list of movies from our api and for each one, you display that component and pass the properties of some movie from the list.

+MovieDetailsCardComponent:

+It is a similar to the MovieCardComponent but it is larger and has more information about the movie.
+You display this component in the
+MovieDetailsPage where you pass an id in the url of the specific movie.

 # ABOUT PAGES

 NotFoundPage: